Last Updated On November 4, 2020.

-After finishing from Genesis Art Gallery [get the full gist], my friend and I visited the National Commission for Museums and Monuments (NCMM) in the Ataoja of Osogbo Palace.
-While there, I asked the Chairman few questions concerning tourist attractions and he mentioned the House, National Museum, Olumirin Waterfall and a few other places I’ll be visiting later.
+After concluding our Genesis Art Gallery tour [get the full gist], Steve and I visited the National Commission for Museums and Monuments (NCMM) in the Ataoja of Osogbo Palace.

 blessed are the curious, for they shall have adventures.

-Getting there, a local informed the tour guide of our purposeful visit and after seeing us, the guide asked if we wanted a comprehensive tour of the premises or discuss one-on-one with Chief (Mrs) Doyin, Mama Susanne Wenger’s protege.
-Ask for both!
+Getting there, a local informed a young tour guide of our purposeful visit and after seeing us, he inquired about our intentions, asking if Steve and I wanted a comprehensive tour of Susanne Wenger’s house or a one-on-one discussion with Chief (Mrs) Doyin, Mama Susanne Wenger’s protege.

-Fun Fact: Chief (Mrs) Doyin Faniyi is one of Susanne Wenger’s adopted children, she is an Oshun Priestess that currently resides at the house and accommodates tourists during visits.
+Fun Fact: Chief (Mrs) Doyin Faniyi is one of Susanne Wenger’s adopted children, she is an Oshun Priestess who currently resides in the house.

-Chief (Mrs) Doyin spoke eloquently of Susanne often referring to her as Mama Susanne Wenger.
-According to Chief, Mama founded the New Sacred Art Movement and saved Osun-Osogbo Grove from endangerment.
+And according to Chief, Mama founded the New Sacred Art Movement many decades ago and saved Osun-Osogbo Grove from endangerment.

-Wayback in the 80s, Mama Susanne Wenger with the assistance of the New Sacred Art Movement and locals restored 75 hectares of the Grove which was originally two hundred hectares of rainforest.
+True story, wayback in 1980s, Mama Susanne Wenger alongside the New Sacred Art Movement and Osun indigenes restored seventy-five hectares of the Osun-Osogbo Grove which was originally two hundred hectares of rainforest.

 Why Mama Susanne Wenger’s House is the best Cultural Centre in Osogbo…

-Historically, Mama Susanne was a foreigner in Osogbo who discovered the cultural significance in what our forefathers devalued.
-Presently, monumental structures in Osun-Osogbo Grove are maintained by the New Sacred Art Movement.
-Thanks to her for the preservation of the Osogboland heritage.
+In today’s world, monumental structures in Osun-Osogbo Grove are maintained by the New Sacred Art Movement.
+And again, all thanks to Mama for her preservation of Osogboland’s heritage.